Corrour railway station: History

+During the construction of the Lochaber hydroelectric scheme in the 1930s, a small halt was located at Fersit, between Corrour and Tulloch, about 2 mi short of the latter.
+This operated between 1 August 1931 and 31 December 1934.

 Corrour sub post and telegraph office closed on 5 March 1977.

-During the construction of the Lochaber hydroelectric scheme in the 1930s, a small halt was located at Fersit, between Corrour and Tulloch, about 2 miles (3 km) short of the latter.

 Since November 1985, all passenger trains have used the original "down" platform.
 The "up" loop remains, and is serviceable, but it is no longer used by passenger trains.
 There was originally a footbridge at Corrour station, providing an exit to the east side, but it was moved to Rannoch station, following the downgrading of the "up" loop at Corrour.
 Passengers now cross the line by a barrow crossing.

 In 1998/1999, Corrour Estate replaced the former signalman's house with a new station house.
 This included business premises and lodging for their managers, and had electric power from a diesel generator.
 The station house subsequently had a number of tenants over the years, becoming an independent hostel, an SYHA hostel (in addition to the SYHA’s nearby hostel at Loch Ossian), and a restaurant.
 In 2015, the estate took over the running of the building, and after closure for refurbishment, reopened it as a bar and restaurant.

 In 2012, the red stone chippings on the platform, which Network Rail acknowledged would be hazardous to wheelchair passengers, were replaced by a hard surface.

 In 2013, Historic Scotland listed the disused signalbox (called the "old watchtower" by Network Rail) and the adjacent building as Category C (the tall boxes at Gorton and Glen Douglas had been demolished).
 Subsequently, Network Rail, in conjunction with the Corrour Estate and the Railway Heritage Trust, refurbished the signalbox, and in 2016, the estate opened three guest rooms in it.